 UL Standards encompass UL's extensive safety research and scientific expertise.
 With over a century of experience in the development of more than 1,500 Standards, UL is an accredited standards developer in the US and Canada.
 In extending its global public safety mission, UL Standards partners with national standards bodies in countries around the world to build a safer, more sustainable world.

 In the US, UL is accredited by the American National Standards Institute (ANSI) as an audited designator.
-In 2013, UL was accredited by the Standards Council of Canada (SCC) as a nationally recognized Standards Development Organization (SDO) able to develop National Standards of Canada (NSCs).
+In 2013, UL was accredited by the Standards Council of Canada (SCC) as a nationally recognized Standards Development Organization (SDO) able to develop National Standards of Canada (NSCs) and National Adoptions of Canada (NACs).

 UL's Standards Technical Panels (STPs) serve as the consensus body for both American National Standards (ANS) and National Standards of Canada (NSC).
 Essential information About UL's standards development programs, how to Access Standards, and how to participate in the UL programs used to Develop Standards is available on this site.